dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 *Material based on the lecture by [Carlos Scheidegger](http://cscheid.net/courses/spr15/cs444/lectures/week3.html)*

-If you’re following the text below, my suggestion is that you either open the Developer Tools’s JavaScript console on a browser window, and type the examples to see what they do, like we go over in class.
+If you’re following the text below, my suggestion is that you open the Developer Tools’s JavaScript console on a browser window and type the examples to see what they do, like we go over in class.
 You should also try variants, and just generally play around with the console, to get a feel for the language.

 Before we get started, though, a few words of warning: there is a lot of bad JavaScript advice on the internet.
 For example, although StackOverflow is typically a high-quality Q&A website, I would stay well away from it when it comes to JavaScript (why that is the case is beyond my understanding).
-Finally, the introduction below is not meant to give you a comprehensive description of JavaScript, but rather a foothold.
+Finally, the introduction below is not meant to give you a comprehensive description of JavaScript but, rather, a foothold.

 Once you become proficient in the language, then you can start worrying about best practices and special cases, especially as they related to performance and portability across browsers.
 It’s easier for you simply not to worry about that kind of stuff right now.
-(This does mean that if you’re a veteran JavaScript programmer, you’ll spot places where what I’m writing is not 100% accurate.
+This does mean that if you’re a veteran JavaScript programmer, you’ll spot places where what I’m writing is not 100% accurate.
 If you were to complain, you’d be technically correct (which is the best kind of correct), but what are you doing reading a JavaScript beginner’s guide?

 ## JavaScript Background

 Why do we want to use JavaScript?
-So far we have only written **static HTML and SVG code**.
+So far, we have only written **static HTML and SVG code**.
 In your homework, for example, you have to encode a dataset by hand multiple times: for your line-chart, bar chart, scatterplot, etc.
 If we had a dynamic and general way to load the data, we could use the same variables for all charts and we could also plot the charts with various datasets of different size and with different characteristics.
 I like to think of pure HTML and SVG as analogous to pen and paper - you can create things that look nice once, but you **can't re-use them efficiently and you can't interact with them**.
 Computer programming brings **interactivity and generalizability (re-use)** to the table.
-We can tell the computer how to do something for certain classes of (legal) input, and the computer will do that for all possible cases of legal input.
+We can tell the computer how to do something for certain classes of legal input, and the computer will do that for all possible cases of legal input.

-JavaScript is the most important programming language of the web, and the only programming language that can be used on most web-browsers without any plugins.
+JavaScript is the most important programming language of the web and the only programming language that can be used on most web-browsers without any plugins.
 Alternatives such as Java Applets or Flash were popular in the past but have lost significant ground to JavaScript and will be discontinued in the near future.
-JavaScript is mostly used on the client-side of a client-server application, other languages such as Java and Python are popular on the server, but JavaScript is nowadays also used on the server e.g., using [Node.js](https://nodejs.org/).
+JavaScript is mostly used on the client-side of a client-server application.
+Other languages such as Java and Python are popular on the server, though nowadays JavaScript can also be used on the server (e.g., using [Node.js](https://nodejs.org/).
 We will be focusing on the client-side in this class.

 JavaScript can be used with **imperative/procedural, object-oriented, and functional programming styles**.

 It is a **dynamically typed language**, which can be strange for developers who mainly work with strongly typed languages such as C/C++ and Java.

-Also, Javascript uses **prototypical inheritance** instead of a class-based model for it's object oriented purposes, yet the latest version of JavaScript has introduced "syntactic sugar" to make object-oriented programming more consistent with other programming languages.
-That means there now are "class" definitions, but you still can use the prototypical features for inheritance that can be extended at runtime.
+Also, Javascript uses **prototypical inheritance** instead of a class-based model for it's object oriented purposes.
+The latest version of JavaScript *has* introduced "syntactic sugar" to make object-oriented programming more consistent with other programming languages.
+That means there now are "class" definitions, but you can still use the prototypical features for inheritance that can be extended at runtime.
 If this doesn't mean much to you now, don't worry - we'll go through it slowly.

 ## Versioning and Transpiling

-JavaScript has undergone many versions, and a while ago the JavaScript language started to be standardized by the Ecma International.
+JavaScript has undergone many versions, and, a while ago, the JavaScript language started to be standardized by the Ecma International.
 Significant changes were introduced with ECMAScript 6 in 2015 (also called ECMAScript 2015), which is the basis of this tutorial.
 Since then, ECMAScript has transitioned to a more incremental update plan, so that ECMAScript 7 and 8 are only minor updates.

 Instead of relying on a particular version, you should check for the availability of features [across browsers](http://kangax.github.io/compat-table/es2016plus/).

 Older browsers, even those that are currently still in use (I'm NOT talking about Internet Explorer 6 here), will unlikely support current and future features.
-Fortunately, there are various remedies for that, so that you can start using these features now.
-Note that for all classwork, we will be using the latest Google Chrome, so you can rely on that and avoid using these remedies.
+Fortunately, there are various remedies for this, so that you can start using these features now.
+Note that, for all classwork, we will be using the latest Google Chrome, which will avoid the need to use such remedies.

-The most important approach to making your state-of-the-art JavaScript code compatible is transpiling.
-I.e, you take your code, run a transpiler (transformation + compiling) such as [Babel](http://babeljs.io/repl/), and out comes an ECMAScript 5 compatible code file.
+The most important approach to making your state-of-the-art JavaScript code compatible is *transpiling*.
+You take your code, run a transpiler (transformation + compiling) such as [Babel](http://babeljs.io/repl/), and out comes an ECMAScript 5 compatible code file.

 Here is an example of how a ES6 code feature is transpiled into ES5 code: